PsiLotY/greenhouse/README.md

 Alternatively you can enter your keys in the terminal when running terraform apply.

 ### Terraform State Management with GitLab
 We utilize GitLab's Terraform state backend to manage and store the state of our infrastructure.
-Follow the instuctions that can be read [here](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html) To use the GitLab Terraform state backend, it requires the use of a GitLab Personal Access Token.
+Follow the instructions that can be read [here](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html).
+To use the GitLab Terraform state backend, it requires the use of a GitLab Personal Access Token.

 You can create a token by following the instructions [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token).
 The token needs to have the `api` scope.